finani/WeeBee/tensorflow_docker_install/README.md

 2. nvidia-smi
  - Check that GPUs are visible

-# Install the Docker on Ubuntu
+# Install the Docker (latest-gpu-py3-jupyter) on Ubuntu
-Install the Docker (tensorflow/tensorflow:latest-gpu-py3-jupyter)

 > Set up the repository
 3. sudo apt-get remove docker docker-engine docker.io containerd runc
 - Delete old version of the docker